Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 • Identify opportunities for new partnerships and repurpose unused county office space for behavioral health supports to centralize access to care.

-Strategy: Data Collection & System Evaluation
+Strategy: Data Collection and System Evaluation

 Solution: